 How can I manage pain after surgery?

 How to Prepare for a Joint Replacement Surgery

-Try to lose weight by watching your food intake or by engaging in light exercises if you are obese or overweight.
-Carrying extra weight puts additional stress on your joints.
+Try to lose weight by watching your food intake or engaging in light exercises if you are obese or overweight.
+Carrying extra weight could put additional stress on your joints.

 Strengthen your upper body.
 This will be most beneficial if you are advised to use crutches or a walker after the surgery.

 Don’t smoke.
 Smoking may slow down your recovery and may increase your risk for infection.